HR support for small businesses

 From recruitment to payroll to offboarding – there are several key responsibilities of a human resources department that keep a business running smoothly.
-Of course, many small businesses don’t have the capacity for an HR department and HR duties are often done by directors, managers, and administrators within the business.
+Of course, many small businesses don’t have the capacity for support from an HR department and HR duties are often done by directors, managers, and administrators within the business.

 An HR department essentially manages the administration associated with the employee lifecycle – this includes recruitment and onboarding at the start of employment, training, payroll, and disciplinaries throughout the employment period, and eventually redundancies and offboarding at the end of an employee’s time with a company.
 That can be an awful lot to manage for a small business without a dedicated HR department – and that’s why many look externally for human resources services and support.

 For small businesses wanting HR help, there are some amazing resources out there to offer some guidance.
 If you’re looking for some HR advice and information, below are some key areas of human resources with links to information from York & North Yorkshire Growth Hub designed to provide HR support for small businesses.
+You may also be interested in the support ACAS can offer.

 Recruitment is an essential part of growing your business.
 Putting a great team together (however small) can be one of the most challenging things a small business can face.
 You want people who bring the skills and experience to make you better but having such a small team means that finding the right fit is fundamental.